Temple of Caesar: Iconography

 Octavian added a star to the statue of Caesar which he was in the process of erecting on the site of the future temple, and from then on a star became a common graphic motif in allusions to Caesar's divinity.
 The star was typically shown as an eight-pointed radiate star, sometimes with an additional "flame" marking it as a comet.
 Coins with this image were quite common under Augustus, but the image continued in use at least until the first century: the last known example is a solitary issue by the Rhine Legions during the confusion of the Year of the Four Emperors.

 A coin of Octavian, 36 BC, showing an early design of the Aedes Divi Iulii.
 The final building had six, rather than four columns on its facade but it did include Caesar's Comet on its architrave.
 The figure inside the temple is dressed as a Roman augur: it may represent Augustus himself rather than Julius Caesar.
-The altar at left represents the original altar built on the spot of Caesar's creation, whose foundation is still visible in the Roman forum.
+The altar at left represents the original altar built on the spot of Caesar's cremation, whose foundation is still visible in the Roman forum.

 It was sufficiently important to the visual identity of the Aedes Divi Iulii that Pliny described the building as "a temple dedicated to a comet."
 A coin issued in 36 BC (seven years before the dedication of the temple, presumably representing an early design) showed a tetrastyle temple with a start in its pediment and the inscription DIVO IUL on its tympanum.
 The final version of the temple included a statue of Caesar accompanied by a star: this may have been the statue first erected in 44 or a new one reflecting a similar iconographic program.
 The position of the temple on its high pedestal, looking down onto the forum and symbolically proclaiming the presence of the deified Julius, was a pointed reminder to the crowds in the forum of the connection between the new imperial order and Caesar's legacy.

 Commemorative plaque beside Caesar's altar.